salyersashleigh/salyersashleigh.github.io/index.md

 ## Projects

 *   [User Input](/User Inputs/index.md): This is a basic coding function that captures user input and returns a response based on that user's inserted value.
-*   [Sample Repository](https://github.com/salyersashleigh/sample): This repository will provide you with some sample graphs that I have developed using Python.
+*   [Basic Graphing Repository](https://github.com/salyersashleigh/sample): This repository will provide you with some sample graphs that I have developed using Python.
 *   [Basic Graphing HTML](Graph Functions.html) and [Basic Graphing Jupyter Notebook](Graph Functions.ipynb): This provides the basic coding functions for a scatterplot and a bar chart.